Table of Contents:

 Topic: Caste and politics

 - The habit of reading UP politics through caste derives from the politics of the early 1990s, when regional parties and the BJP rose through caste-based and religious mobilisations.
 These parties built for themselves core support bases by mixing identity politics and caste-base favouritism or patronage.
 These strategies often led them to antagonise entire segments of the electorate for the sake of gaining the support of some.
-The alignments were clear: Dalits with the BSP, upper castes with the BJP, Yadavs and Muslims with the SP and no one in particular with Congress, which was already on the decline.
-This narrow version of identity politics led to the fragmentation of the political space and made it virtually impossible for any party to rule the state alone

 - In today’s context, these simplistic caste-party alignments are either gone or are utterly insufficient to explain parties’ performances.
 There are at least five reasons why we should look beyond caste when we read electoral politics.